-Monsanto's glyphosate-based weed killer Roundup has seen a spike in media attention lately as more and more evidence of its toxicity comes to light.
+Monsanto's glyphosate-based weed killer, Roundup, has seen a spike in media attention lately as more and more evidence of its toxicity comes to light.

 NHL is a type of cancer of the lymphocytes (or white blood cells), which are the cells your body uses to suppress infections and outside pathogens.
 The most common form of NHL is also one of the mildest.

 CLL takes a relatively long time to develop, grow, and reach its final stages.
 The vast majority of patients won't exhibit any symptoms for the first few years.
-Even before the advent of modern therapy methods, the prognosis for a CLL sufferer was in excess of 25 years, with the average age of people diagnosed at 78 years of age.
+Even before the advent of modern therapy methods, the prognosis for a CLL sufferer was in excess of 25 years, with the average individual being diagnosed at 78 years of age.

 Even when the slow progression of CLL allows for the therapy to be delayed, regular doctor visits and blood tests can end up making a significant dent in the patient's income once oncologists decide that treatment is required.

 CLL begins developing when mutated varieties of lymphocytes - collectively known as leukocytes - start multiplying very rapidly.
 These are less effective than their healthy counterparts at combatting infection and can over-strain the bone marrow that produces blood cells, significantly decreasing the number of "real" lymphocytes available to the body.

 Relatively early on in the progression of CLL, the bone marrow and lymph nodes will start developing cancerous tumors.
 This can cause visible swelling in the lymph nodes at the top of your neck, armpits, abdomen, and groin.

-CLL is most often diagnosed during routine blood examinations, when doctors observe an unusually high number of lymphocytes in the patient's blood.
+CLL is most often diagnosed during routine blood examinations when doctors observe an unusually high number of lymphocytes in the patient's blood.
 In 50-75% of all cases, none of the above symptoms are present.

 The disease has a very strong genetic component and tends to affect primarily Eastern European and Jewish males, especially if they already have a family member suffering from CCL.

-However, in recent years, suggestive evidence has been found that environmental factors, like exposure to Agent Orange or glyphosate-based herbicides can significantly contribute to developing all forms of NHL.
+However, in recent years, suggestive evidence has found that environmental factors, like exposure to Agent Orange or glyphosate-based herbicides, can significantly contribute to developing all forms of NHL.